techniixdotcom/torrent/README.md

 C++ on top of Rasterbar-libtorrent.

 NiiX Torrent is a fork of [PicoTorrent](https://github.com/picotorrent/picotorrent), which is no longer being developed.
-I will continued and maintaine under the new name **NiiX Torrent**, rebuilt against the latest versions of every dependency and carrying the NiiX brand palette throughout the UI.
+I will continued and maintain under the new name **NiiX Torrent**, rebuilt against the latest versions of every dependency and carrying the NiiX brand palette throughout the UI.